Amish Shah

 Amish Shah (born 1977/1978) is an American politician and physician who served as a member of the Arizona House of Representatives for District 5 from 2023 to 2024.
 He previously served as the Representative for District 24 from 2019 to 2023.
 A member of the Democratic Party, he first entered the legislature by defeating incumbent Representative Ken Clark in 2018.

-Shah was the Democratic candidate for U.S. Congress in in the 2024 election, narrowly losing to incumbent Republican David Schweikert.
-He is again seeking the Democratic nomination in Arizona's 1st congressional district in the 2026 election.
+Shah was the Democratic candidate for U.S. Congress in in the 2024 election, losing to incumbent Republican David Schweikert.
+He is again the Democratic nominee in Arizona's 1st congressional district in the 2026 election and faces former NFL kicker Jay Feely in the general election.
+Shah is described as a moderate Democrat.

 Early life and education

 Amish Shah was born and raised in Chicago, Illinois.
 His Gujarati parents immigrated from India in the 1960s while pursuing degrees in engineering.
+His father is Jain while his mother is Hindu.
 He attended Northwestern University, where he earned a Bachelor of Arts degree in economics.
 Shah attended Northwestern's Feinberg School of Medicine, where he received his Doctor of Medicine degree.
 Later, he went to the UC Berkeley School of Public Health, earning a Master of Public Health degree.

 Medical career

-After his masters degree, Shah completed his residency in emergency medicine in New York City.
+After his master's degree, Shah completed his residency in emergency medicine in New York City.
 He became a faculty member and academic researcher at Mount Sinai Medical Center.
+While at Mount Sinai, he conducted a quality-improvement research project aimed at improving player safety across the National Football League.

-During his time in New York, Shah worked as a team physician for the New York Jets of the National Football League.
-He later served as the chief medical officer of Urgent Consult.
-Shah is an emergency physician at the Mayo Clinic Arizona as of 2023.
+During his time in New York, he also worked as a team physician for the New York Jets for five seasons.
+He then moved to Arizona for a sports medicine fellowship at the University of Arizona.
+He subsequently served as the chief medical officer of Urgent Consult.
+As of 2023, Shah is an emergency physician at the Mayo Clinic Arizona.

+Shah became involved in politics after attending a meeting in Scottsdale, where he was encouraged to participate in a state legislative campaign.
+He was introduced to Eric Meyer, an emergency physician and the Arizona House minority leader, who invited Shah to campaign for him by going door to door.